jlcarr/LeetCode/README.md

 - **Memory**: 81.7 MB
 - **Solution**: Use a BFS to find all the connected components, then get their sizes.
 The number of pairs between any component is their sizes multiplied.
 A faster way of computing the multiplication of the sizes of every component is to use the match of expanding the brackets.

+### Problem 2331
+- **Name**: Evaluate Boolean Binary Tree
+- **Runtime**: 50 ms
+- **Memory**: 16.8 MB
+- **Solution**: We can do this recursively by simply making the leaves return their values as bools and otherwise taking the correct operation between the recursed result on the left and right children.
+We can also use the tautology and annihilator identities by checking the right hand result and returning early if we find leaves: otherwise the left should already work with Python.

 ### Problem 2348
 - **Name**: Number of Zero-Filled Subarrays
 - **Runtime**: 1035 ms